OreOliciouZ/MotD.md/Empyrion.md

 **For 25.00€+ you will get:**

-* includes the perks & reward of Donator rank for 3 month  (5€)
+* includes the perks & rewards of Donator rank

 * 1x Virtual Backpack (Max 3 available)